Introduction

 Aluminum

-lightweight and possesses high dimensional stability for
+lightweight and possess high dimensional stability allowing for

 complex